-Utopia Coffee Lounge, Unit 2, The Royals, High Street, Southend-on-Sea (07788 717563): This quirky coffee shop is THE place to go in Southend for a cuppa and enormous portions of homemade cake.
-The staff welcome dogs (we always go for a table upstairs) and humans will love the retro decor, too.
+Utopia Coffee Lounge, Unit 2, The Royals, High Street, Southend-on-Sea (07788 717563): In need of a cuppa and an enormous portion of homemade cake?
+Head to this quirky independent coffee shop just off Southend High Street.
+The staff welcome dogs (we always go for a table upstairs, where it’s quieter) and the retro décor is fantastic.
 Think mismatched furniture, crocheted throws and an eclectic choice of books.
-Our favourite.

-Mawson’s, 781 Southchurch Road, Southend-on-Sea, SS1 2PP (01702 601781): If real ale is your thing, head to Mawson’s – Southend’s first micropub where dogs are welcomed with open arms.
+Mawson’s, 781 Southchurch Road, Southend-on-Sea, SS1 2PP (01702 601781): If real ale is your thing, head to Mawson’s – Southend’s first micropub.
+Many locals pop in with their dogs during the week – but pets are not allowed on Fridays and Saturdays.
 The pub is linked to George’s Brewery in Great Wakering and always has at least eight cask ales on offer, as well as artisan brews, craft ciders and bottled beer.

 Clifford’s Barber Shop, Southchurch Road, Southend-on-Sea, SS1 2PU (01702 463932): Guys, do you need your hair cut or beard trimmed?
 Head to Clifford’s for a bit of a manly pamper.
 Owner Nickiey is super dog-friendly and even has a stash of Bonios tucked away as a treat for visiting pups.
-Resident doggo Stella loves making new four-legged friends, too, and is always up for a play.
+You’ll also get to meet resident doggos Stella and Luna, who love making new four-legged friends.

-Sara’s Tea Garden, 64 High Street, Leigh-on-Sea, SS9 2EP (01702 477315): Set among the cobbled streets of Old Leigh, this traditional tea garden loves dogs.
-Pick up a Doggy Loyalty Card to redeem stamps for sausages or snap a picture of your pup and upload it to the cafe’s Doggy Gallery for the chance to win a monthly dog goody bag and a slice of cake and drink for you.
-Ernie’s on there (of course) – can you find him?
+Sara’s Tea Garden, 64 High Street, Leigh-on-Sea, SS9 2EP (01702 477315): Set among the cobbled streets of Old Leigh, this traditional tea garden has a separate doggy menu and if you pick up a Loyalty Card, you can redeem stamps for sausages.
+Make sure you snap a picture of your pup and upload it to the cafe’s Doggy Gallery for the chance to win a monthly prize.
+Ernie’s on there – can you find him?

-Ye Olde Smack, 7 High Street, Leigh-on-Sea, SS9 2EN (01702 476765): Humans are almost outnumbered by dogs at this pub.
+Ye Olde Smack, 7 High Street, Leigh-on-Sea, SS9 2EN (01702 476765): Humans are almost outnumbered by dogs at this pub, especially at weekends.
 In fact, if you drink in here and don’t have a four-legged friend in tow, you’ll look seriously out of place.
-Dogs are everywhere at “the Smack”, especially at weekends.
+Dogs are everywhere at “the Smack”, which makes for a really friendly, laid-back vibe.
 Bag an outdoor table overlooking the River Thames if you can.

-ATTIC, 48 Eastern Esplanade, Southend-on-Sea, SS1 2ES (01702 468321): This nautical-themed tea room is right on the seafront, but in the quieter part of Southend, past the arcades and attractions.
+ATTIC, 48 Eastern Esplanade, Southend-on-Sea, SS1 2ES (01702 468321): This nautical-themed tea room is right on the seafront, past the arcades and attractions.
 Staffed by people with special needs, the cafe’s name is an abbreviation of “All The Tea In China” but they do a mean coffee too (and lovely, locally-sourced breakfasts).
-Dogs are very welcome – as long as they get on with resident dachshund diva, Miss Bassey!
+Dogs are welcome – as long as they get on with resident dachshund diva, Miss Bassey!

 The Castle Inn, 181 Little Wakering Road, Little Wakering, SS3 0JW (01702 216521): Recently refurbished, this traditional village pub allows dogs in the bar area and snug, but not in the main restaurant.
 The Castle serves pub classics such as liver and bacon and steak and ale pie and there’s also a decent beer garden, where you’ll find the Dough Boys cooking up fresh wood-fired pizza.